EC528-Fall-2024/container-native-fs-interposer/README.md

 1. Create a new CSI plugin for Kubernetes that allows users to mount a stackable FUSE-based file system over another file system.

-2. Implement utility FUSE file systems that provide workload tracing, workload metric collection, faulty I/O, throttle I/O, and fake IO.
+2. Implement utility FUSE file systems that provide workload tracing, workload metric collection, faulty I/O, and throttle I/O.

 3. Run experiments with several data-intensive applications using the 2 technologies above.
 Perform descriptive analysis of applications’ behavior when a utility file system is used.